 Corridors help to:

-Talk to your Project Officer for Upper Billabong, Kylie Durant, about connecting with your community to create corridors.
+Talk to your Project Officer for Upper Billabong, Peter Rowland, about connecting with your community to create corridors.

 See also Ten ways to improve natural assets on a farm (Sustainable Farms, 2020).